canismarko/dungeon-sheets/README.rst

 - Produces v1.3 PDF files
 - Not able to flatten PDF forms
-- Will produce separate character-sheets, spell-lists and spell-books.

 Different linux distributions have different names for packages.
 While pdftk is available in Debian and derivatives as **pdftk**, the package